Wang Yihan (figure skater)

-Wang Yihan (王一涵 (王一涵, Wang Yihan); born 11 March 2010) is a Chinese figure skater.
-She is the 2024 Chinese national champion, the 2024 JGP Thailand champion, and the 2024 JGP China bronze medalist.
+Wang Yihan (王一涵 (王一涵, Wáng Yīhán); born 11 March 2010) is a Chinese figure skater.
+She is the 2024 Chinese national champion, the 2024 JGP Thailand champion, 2026 JGP Latvia bronze medalist, the 2026 JGP Georgia gold medalist and the 2024 JGP China bronze medalist.
 She is the first Chinese woman to win a gold medal on the Junior Grand Prix.

 Personal life

 Wang was born on 11 March 2010, in Beijing, China.
-As hobbies, she enjoys painting and dancing.
+Often nicknamed "Liuliu", she enjoys painting and dancing as hobbies.
 In addition, Wang is able to speak English proficiently.